-My husband tells me that I need to grow thicker skin.
+My husband tells me that I need to grow a thicker skin.
 You know what?
 He’s absolutely right.
-Because the more I penetrate the marketplace with my vision and mission to fight childhood obesity, the bigger chance I take in offending someone with my message.
+Because the more I penetrate the marketplace with my vision and mission to fight childhood obesity, the more prominent chance I take in offending someone with my message.

 So let my authenticity shine!
 I’m not here to please the people that don’t resonate with my vision.
 I’m here to embrace and help the ones that do.

 However, with social media on the rise, it’s getting tougher to keep negativity at bay while dealing with emotionally charged customers or prospects.
-So I recently consulted a small business PR and marketing coach to help me navigate this online world, and here are some tips and pointers she shared with me.
+So I recently consulted a small business PR and marketing coach to help me navigate these troubled waters.

 1. If a negative review or comment is on your website or Facebook page, take it down.

-2. If you can control your site, control it.
+2. If you can control your website, control it.

 3. Respond to every customer complaint no matter how small.

 The only thing worse than responding negatively to a bad review is not responding at all.
-Take the time to write a personal message and address the issue head on.
-Chances are that the issue is not as bad as it may seem, and giving the customer your time and attention will make them feel heard.
+Take the time to write a personal message and address the issue head-on.
+The chances are that the issue is not as bad as it may seem, and giving the customer your time and attention will make them feel heard.
 You may even want to thank them for taking the time to write you.

 4. Don’t take comments personally even if it feels like a personal attack.